leventemo/eeieeioh/README.md

 - [ ] customize typography: <https://material.angular.io/guide/typography>

 other:
-- [ ] fix rando fn (Math.floor?) so it doesn't give 2 more often than 1
+- [ ] fix rando util fn so it doesn't give 2 more often than 1
 - [ ] set up sidenav when needed: <https://code-maze.com/angular-material-navigation/>
 - [ ] animation on active links in nav
 - [ ] testing